nnajeh/Pretrained-models/README.md

 # Pretrained-models
-Present different Pre-trained models i have developed
+Present different Pre-trained models i have tested and developed.